 In 2018, Ann Arbor, MI had a population of 371k people with a median age of 33.6 and a median household income of $71,860.
 Between 2017 and 2018 the population of Ann Arbor, MI grew from 367,627 to 370,963, a 0.907% increase and its median household income grew from $70,286 to $71,860, a 2.24% increase.

-The median property value in Ann Arbor, MI is $280,500, and the homeownership rate is 61%.
-Most people in Ann Arbor, MI commute by Drove Alone, and the average commute time is 23.2 minutes.
-The average car ownership in Ann Arbor, MI is 2 cars per household.
+In 2018, the median property value in Ann Arbor, MI was $280,500, and the homeownership rate was 61%.
+Most people in Ann Arbor, MI drove alone to work, and the average commute time was 23.2 minutes.
+The average car ownership in Ann Arbor, MI was 2 cars per household.